Cray-HPE/docs-uan/docs/portal/developer-portal/operations/uan_disk_config.md

 `uan_device_model_filter`

-: Regular expression of device model for this role to filter.
+: Regular expression of the device model for this role to filter.
 Input to the `device_filter` module.

   Example: